markbastian/replion/README.md

 `https://abc123uandme.execute-api.us-east-1.amazonaws.com/dev/handler?repl=rocks`

-Holy friggin crap!
+Holy cow!
 You now know everything there is to know about decoding your requests!
 Inspect that output to learn a few things:

  * There's a `:query-string "repl=rocks"` entry that we can use.
  * There's a `:uri "/handler"` entry with the path.